Alachisoft/NCache-Samples/dotnet/NHibernateCore/oss/README.md

 	# Replace <server> with server IP or name, <user> and <password> with credentials
 	sqlcmd -S <server> -U <user> -P <password> -i "<path-to-sample>\NHibernateScript.sql"
 	```

-#### Troubleshooting

-- Ensure the SQL account has permissions to read the tables and that the connection string is correct.

 ### Build